AbcSxyZ/obsidian-sync/README.md

 # obsidian-sync
 Test for obsidian

 First attempt to add things.
+Edits from github <3